We may earn money or products from the companies mentioned in this post.

-- Spray two 8x8 cake pans with non-stick spray and pour half of the batter into each.
+- Spray two 8x8 cake pans with non-stick spray and place a circle of parchment paper into each, then pour half of the batter into each.
 Bake for 30-35 minutes or until a toothpick inserted into the center of the cakes comes out clean!

-- Allow to cool for 10 minutes in the pan then transfer cakes to a cooling rack.
+- Allow to cool for 10 minutes in the pan then transfer cakes to a cooling rack and remove parchment paper.